 This course provides an overview of theoretical and applied aspects of mental health intervention.
-Topics include a review of the major theories and methods of psychotherapy, basic clinical skills (e.g., questioning, listening, empathy), the client-therapist relationship, multicultural competence, and professional ethics.
+Topics include a review of the major theories and methods of psychotherapy, basic clinical skills (e.g., questioning, listening, empathy), the clienttherapist relationship, multicultural competence, and professional ethics.
 Students will engage in experiential activities and personal reflection.
-Prereq: PSYC 207 or prior or concurrent enrollment in PSYC 277; CL: PSYC 300B; G. Ferguson
+Prereq: PSYC 207 or prior or concurrent enrollment in PSYC 277; CL: PSYC 300B; Students enrolled in Clinical Psychology Term have priority enrollment in this course.; STAFF